bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 **Percent Correct**

-The first basic question to ask is - **what percent of results are correct for each tool?**
+The first question to ask is - **what fraction of genotypes does each tool get right?**
-Here "correct" means that the allele size reported by the tool exactly matches the true allele size.
+Here "right" means that the allele size reported by the tool exactly matches the true allele size.

 **Confidence Intervals**